 - (c) activities within or relating to Canada directed toward or in support of the threat or use of acts of serious violence against persons or property for the purpose of achieving a political, religious or ideological objective within Canada or a foreign state, and

 - (d) activities directed toward undermining by covert unlawful acts, or directed toward or intended ultimately to lead to the destruction or overthrow by violence of, the constitutionally established system of government in Canada,

 but does not include lawful advocacy, protest or dissent, unless carried on in conjunction with any of the activities referred to in paragraphs (a) to (d).

-On February 24, 2022, Brendan Miller, Blair Ector and Bath-Sheba van den Berg, with the funding and support of the Justice Centre for Constitutional Freedoms, filed a legal and constitutional challenge in Federal Court against the Government’s emergency declaration and subsequent regulations prohibiting protests and freezing bank accounts, arguing specifically that these measures:
+On February 24, 2022, a legal and constitutional challenge was filed in Federal Court on behalf of four Canadians against the Government’s emergency declaration and subsequent regulations prohibiting protests and freezing bank accounts, arguing specifically that these measures:

 (a) are ultra vires the provision of the Emergencies Act or any other enabling statute or instrument;

 (b) are ultra vires s.91 of the Constitution Act, 1867;